Ditch the processed boxes and make healthy homemade Lunchables instead. They cost less than $1 and contain nothing but 100% real food!

 (1) starch + (2) protein + (2) fruit/vegetable + (1) drink

 As to what you want the starch to be or what type of protein is packed, the sky is the limit!
 The easiest (and cheapest) way is to simply pack whatever you happen to have in the fridge, and that’s also a great way to use up leftovers.
-But of course, don’t let what’s in the fridge, or not in the fridge, hinder your!
+But of course, don’t let what’s in the fridge, or not in the fridge, hinder you!

 If you’re stuck on what to pack, these ideas can help.
-(They’re based loosely on what Lunchable currently offers, so if you need to, feel free to use that little tid-bit to help you to convince your kids “it’s the same only better.”)
+(They’re based loosely on what Lunchable currently offers, so if you need to, feel free to use that little tidbit to help you to convince your kids “it’s the same only better.”)

-- crackers/pretzels + ham + Swiss + mustard
+- Crackers/pretzels + ham + Swiss + mustard

-- crackers/pretzels + turkey + cheddar + mustard
+- Crackers/pretzels + turkey + cheddar + mustard

-- pita + pepperoni + mozzarella + pizza sauce
+- Pita + pepperoni + mozzarella + pizza sauce

-- crackers/pretzels + pepperoni + mozzarella + pizza sauce
+- Crackers/pretzels + pepperoni + mozzarella + pizza sauce

-- mini-bun + chicken nugget + ketchup
+- Mini-bun + chicken nugget + ketchup

-- chips/pretzels/crackers + chicken nugget + BBQ sauce
+- Chips/pretzels/crackers + chicken nugget + BBQ sauce

-- mini-bun + hot dog + mustard/ketchup
+- Mini-bun + hot dog + mustard/ketchup

 - chips/pretzels/crackers + hot dog + mustard/ketchup